OsomePteLtd/principles/src/frontend.md

    Absolute imports allowed for cases:

-   1. when we import from `legacy` folder,
+   1. when we import from `legacy` directory,
-   2. when we work inside `legacy` folder.
+   2. when we work inside `legacy` directory.

    ```typescript
    // ok